StinkySteak/NetickLiteNetLibNatPunchTransport/README.md

 1. Create a script implementing `ILNLDiscovery`
 1. Create a LNLDiscovery instance, and Initialize it.
 1. Ensure to PollUpdate the LNLDiscovery
+1. Make sure to Stop the LNLDiscover after it is not used (Can be used inside OnDestroy).
+Otherwise it would leak

 Example Code
 ```cs